 Beyond consideration of set and drift the Gulf Stream also exerts significant influence on weather and sea state.
-The sharp thermal boundary along the northern limits of the Stream drives warm moist air aloft favoring cloud formation and the intensification of advancing pressure systems over a large portion of the North Atlantic.
+The sharp thermal boundary along the northern limits of the Stream drives warm moist air aloft favoring the cloud formation often observed on approach to the Stream and the intensification of advancing pressure systems over a large portion of the North Atlantic.
 Intensification is particularly pronounced in fast moving cold fronts.
-Encountering the warm waters of the Stream these fronts increase the rate at which moisture laden warm air moves aloft favoring formation of intense thunderstorms replete with wind, rain and sometimes hail.
+Encountering the warm rising air along the northern edge of the Stream, these fronts increase the rate at which this moisture laden air moves aloft favoring formation of intense thunderstorms replete with wind, rain and sometimes hail.
 The horizontal extent and duration of these events can vary significantly as a function of frontal trajectory and the concurrent position and form of the Stream.
-The combination often complicates forecasting due to model limitations leaving the in person observations of the navigator being the best way to forecast probable wind conditions.
+The combination often complicates forecasting due to model limitations leaving the navigator to be the best judge of probable wind conditions using observations of cloud cover and barometer values and trends.

 Assessment of conditions to be encountered must also consider Stream effects on sea state.
 Energetic current flows against the wind can result in marked wave steepening and an increase in the frequency of breaking.
 The resulting "rough" seas may occur both within the main body of the Stream and the attendant rings with sea roughness depending entirely on wind speeds and relative current directions.
-The prevailing southwesterlies acting on the 8th of May (Fig.1), for example, may favor reduction in wave heights within the main body of the Stream near the rhumb line while producing rough seas along the southern margin of the warm core ring due to the countering northeasterly flows in this area.
+The prevailing south-westerlies acting on the 8th of May (Fig.1) for example, may favor reduction in wave heights within the main body of the Stream near the rhumb line while producing rough seas along the southern margin of the warm core ring due to the countering northeasterly flows in this area.
 Boats will be more or less affected by these conditions depending on hull characteristics and speeds.

 This variety of features and effects in combination with the significant spatial and temporal variability of both forms the challenge that is the Gulf Stream.
-Examination of I-Boat tracks from the 2010 Race shows substantial differences in the way individual boats handled the conditions presented to them (Fig.3).
+Examination of boat tracks from the 2010 Newport Bermuda Race shows substantial differences in the way individual boats handled the conditions presented to them (Fig.3).
 For example Carina, the overall winner, sailed a near rhumb line course, with apparently minimal concern for currents, diverging only to accommodate wind conditions.
-In contrast, Lindy and Sinn Fein, smaller Class 1 competitors (the latter being the winner of the past two Newport Bermuda Races), sailed evidently longer and quite different courses seeking to optimize both current and wind conditions.
+In contrast, Lindy and Sinn Fein, smaller Class 1 competitors (the latter being the winner of the previous two Newport- Bermuda Races), sailed evidently longer and quite different courses seeking to optimize both current and wind conditions.
 They finished well behind Carina but within two hours of each other and close to the top of Class 1.
 The differing tactics illustrate the care required in design of strategy and the need to consider much more than simple analytical data describing Gulf Stream and/or wind and wave conditions.
-Boat type, condition and crew matters.
-The successful integration of all of these factors is the challenge that represents the particular attraction of the Newport Bermuda Race.
+Boat type, condition and crew matter.
+The successful integration of all of these factors is the challenge that represents the particular attraction of the Newport- Bermuda Race.

-Figure 1 Daily Composite Satellite Image - Northwest Atlantic Ocean Showing Gulf Stream and Associated Features Source: Rutgers University - http://rucool.marine.rutgers.edu
+Figure 1 Daily Composite Satellite Image - Northwest Atlantic Ocean Showing Gulf Stream and Associated Features

+Source: Rutgers University - http://rucool.marine.rutgers.edu